Our verdict

 Reflective elements

-The oz / 425g's reflective elements form a prominent pattern at the rear of the shoe that not only promotes good visibility at night for safer roadside hikes, but looks pretty snazzy to boot.
+The Who should NOT buy's reflective elements form a prominent pattern at the rear of the shoe that not only promotes good visibility at night for safer roadside hikes, but looks pretty snazzy to boot.

 Test results